 * promoting subtitling as an educational tool for foreign language learning and film literacy

-We actively promote the concept of drawing subtitling into the filmmaking process, and as such, every year we select up to 3 films which we strongly believe in and wish to support by offering pro bono subtitling, primarily for the purposes of reaching international audiences at film festivals.
+We actively promote the concept of drawing subtitling into the filmmaking process, and as such, every year we select up to three films which we strongly believe in and wish to support by offering pro bono subtitling directly to filmmakers, primarily for the purposes of reaching international audiences at film festivals.